seoyunyang31/machine_unlearning/README.md

-# Machine Unlearning Project
+# Machine Unlearning with NCF

-This project explores machine unlearning techniques with a recommendation system baseline using the NeuMF model on the KuaiRec dataset.
+This project explores machine unlearning techniques with a recommendation system baseline using the Neutral Collaborative Filtering (NCF) model on the KuaiRec dataset.

+The trained weight of an example NCF model can be found at [huggingface.co/seoyuny/social_media_ncf](https://huggingface.co/seoyuny/social_media_ncf).
+The KuaiRec dataset can be found at [kuairec.com](https://kuairec.com/).

+# Getting Started

 ## Prerequisites